orangeadam3/terra121/README.md

 ## Build The Earth Notice

 Terra 1-to-1 is not affiliated with Build The Earth-- it is a separate mod that is used in their modpack, however we do work directly with the Build The Earth team as Staff.
-Any and all inquiries about Build The Earth itself should go to the Build The Earth Discord server under the #support and #suggestions channels, not to this GitHub's issues page.
+Any and all inquiries about Build The Earth itself should go to  [Build The Earth.net](http://buildtheearth.net/) under the #support and #suggestions channels, not to this GitHub's issues page.

 ## What is it?